usacheow/SimpleProject/README.md

 ## Has the following features

 #### 1. Single Activity with Navigation Component
-BottomBarFragment is responsible for working with one or more stacks of fragments on a Single Activity.
+There is the single MainScreen activity, which contains navigation graph with nested feature graph from feature modules.
-Each stack contains a fragment that implements ContainerFragment.
+BottomBarFragment from feature-bottom-bar is responsible for working with one or more stacks of fragments, it can be launched by BottomBarMediator.

-The remaining fragments are recommended to inherit from SimpleFragment, which provides a convenient way to initialize the fragment.
+The remaining fragments are recommended to inherit from SimpleFragment/SimpleModalFragment/SimpleBottomSheetDialogFragment, which provides a convenient way to initialize the fragment.

 #### 2. Custom views and screens and resources for light/night mode
 The project contains custom elements and screen templates.
-For more information, see the app_demo
+For more information, see the app_demo.
+It is the module which demonstrates different opportunity of this template.

 #### 3. Universal Lists
-Each list item inherits from Populatable and has a view object that inherits a ViewType.
+Each list item inherits from Populatable and has a view object that inherits a ViewState.
-The adapter uses the ViewTypesAdapter class, which takes a List<ViewType>.
+The adapter uses the ViewStatesAdapter class, which takes a List<ViewState>.
-An example of work can be seen on the WidgetsFragment screen
+An example of work can be seen in the app_demo.

 #### 4. Feature Toggle
 Based on FirebaseRemoteConfig